openstack/kolla-ansible/doc/source/user/operating-kolla.rst

 files for enabled OpenStack services, without then restarting the containers so it is not applied right away.

+``kolla-ansible validate-config -i INVENTORY`` is used to validate generated configuration files of enabled OpenStack services.
+By default, the results are saved to ``/var/log/kolla/config-validate`` when issues are detected.

 ``kolla-ansible ... -i INVENTORY1 -i INVENTORY2`` Multiple inventories can be specified by passing the ``--inventory`` or ``-i`` command line option multiple times.
 This can be useful to share configuration between multiple environments.